Machine learning with neural networks: Coping with deformations of the input distribution

-At any rate, the results of this Section show that the way the input data are processed can make a big difference.
-This raises a point of fundamental importance.
-We have seen that convolutional nets can be trained to represent a distribution of input patterns with very high accuracy.
-But if you test the network on a data set that has a slightly different distribution, perhaps because it was preprocessed differently, the network may not work as well.
+A question is of course whether there are other significant differences between our non-MNIST hand-written digits and those in the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} data.
+At any rate, the results of this Section raise a point of fundamental importance.
+We have seen that convolutional networks can be trained to represent a distribution of input patterns with very high accuracy.
+But the network may not work as well on a data set with a slightly different input distribution, perhaps because the patterns were preprocessed differently, or because they were slightly deformed in other ways.